-The portion of new health care costs that is paid by member cost sharing, "Covered Benefits Paid by Member," is estimated based on Table B-1, above.
+The portion of new health care costs that is paid by member cost sharing, "Covered Benefits Paid by Member," is estimated based on the above table, "Member Cost Sharing as a Percent of Total Health

+Care Costs."
 This is modified if the impact of the mandate is to modify the cost-sharing provisions as opposed to adding new covered benefits.